When I say “game” in my adult ESL vocabulary classroom, the air crackles. Spines extend, eyes brighten, pulses increase.

 Groupings: You can set up this game with small groups, big groups, or even the entire class.

 Preview: Give students a theme, any random theme or category, and have them call out vocabulary words that could fit in there.
-For example, with a color theme, depending on the level of the students, they might call out: red, purple, silver, beige, amber, primary, hue, shade, etc. Other examples: things that are red, things you can find in the kitchen, things you wouldn’t want to step in, sounds you hear at night, ways to move, etc.
+For example, with a color theme, depending on the students’ level, they might call out: red, purple, silver, beige, amber, primary, hue, shade, etc. Other examples: red things, things you can find in the kitchen, things you wouldn’t want to step in, sounds you hear at night, ways to move, etc.

 How to play: